 Frankly, I was disappointed after watching the two-hour video.
 I heard the move of God was spontaneous.
 Steve Hill give about ten minutes of instruction to the congregation and then work hard to reproduce what he had experienced in other meetings.
 He gravitated toward those showing outward manifestations of shaking and brought one man onto the platform, I assume to encourage others to yield to the Spirit.

 My husband fell under the Spirit’s power when he was ten years old.
 He hit the floor before the evangelist could lay hands on him to pray.
 The evangelist picked him up.
 Apparently, he was not supposed to fall until hands were laid on him.
 My husband said his legs felt like rubber.
 He simply could not stand up long enough for the disappointed evangelist to lay hands on him.
-Forty years later, my husband is still a Christian.
+Fifty years later, my husband is still a Christian.
 Time has proved God did not need the evangelist’s hands to accomplish his work in my husband’s life.

 I interviewed three ministers who agreed that the Brownsville revival was a work of God.
-Two of the ministers had participated in the revival.
+Two of the ministers had taken part in the revival.
 They acknowledged that there were abuses, but the abuses did not negate what God was doing.
 The Apostle Paul encountered the same problem.
 He did not advocate suppressing the gifts of the Spirit.
-Instead, Paul wrote a lengthy letter to the Corinthian church explaining how to have an orderly service when the Spirit spoke through the gifts of prophecy, tongues and interpretations (1 Corinthians 12:1-14:40).
+Instead, Paul wrote a lengthy letter to the Corinthian church explaining how to have an orderly service when the Spirit spoke through the gifts of prophecy, tongues, and interpretations (1 Corinthians 12:1-14:40).